hargoniX/bachelor/thesis/thesis.typ

 allows programmers to argue more easily about their code as there are fewer moving pieces.
 On top of that, it plays an important role in Rust's approach to memory safety.

-The most notable feature of Rust that distinguishes it from other widely used programming languages is ownership and the part of the compiler that enforces it, the borrow checker.
+The most notable feature of Rust, that distinguishes it from other widely used programming languages, is ownership and the part of the compiler that enforces it, the borrow checker.
 It is the key feature in providing memory safety per default.
 As the name suggests, every value in Rust has an owner.
 The compiler enforces that there can only be exactly one owner of a value at a time.
 Once this owner